 The NomCom is an independent committee tasked with selecting eight members of the Board of Directors and other key leadership positions within ICANN’s structure.

 It is designed to function independently from the ICANN Board, Supporting Organizations, & Advisory Committees.
 NomCom members act only on behalf of the interests of the global Internet community & within the scope of the ICANN mission & responsibilities assigned to it by the ICANN Bylaws.

 NomCom members contribute their understandings of the broad interests of the Internet community, & their knowledge & experience of specific Internet constituencies that have appointed them.
 The challenge for the NomCom is to integrate these perspectives & derive consensus in its selections.
 Although appointed by Supporting Organizations & other ICANN bodies, individual NomCom members are not accountable to their appointing bodies.

 NomCom members are accountable for adherence to the ICANN Bylaws & for compliance with the rules & procedures established by the NomCom.

 For More Information

-ICANN’s mission is to help ensure a stable, secure, & unified international Internet.
+ICANN’s mission is to help ensure a stable, secure, & unified worldwide Internet.
 To reach another person on the Internet, you need to type an address – a name or a number – into your computer or other device.
 That address must be unique so computers know where to find each other.
 ICANN helps coordinate & support these unique identifiers across the globe.
 ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the world.